ant-design/ant-design/components/tree/index.en-US.md

 ## When to use

-Directory, organization, biological classification, country, and etc. Almost things of the world are tree structrue.
-The `Tree` component is a way of representing the hierachical relationship of these things，and you also can expand, collapse, select the treeNodes of it.
+Directory, organization, biological classification, country, and etc. Almost things of the world are tree structure.
+The `Tree` component is a way of representing the hierarchical relationship of these things，and you also can expand, collapse, select the treeNodes of it.

 ## API